oskarradon/oskarradon.github.io-old/_posts/2017-11-16-atrium-of-the-sun.markdown

 Atrium of the Sun is a collaborative project between myself and Lisa Radon.
 It was a part of the Sensory Gymnastics exhibition at Disjecta in Portland, OR.

-I developed the site in HTML, CSS, and Javascript, using Gulp to automate CSS, JS, and image minification, and to run a development server with BrowserSync.
+It is a static site which I developed using Gulp to automate CSS, JS, and image minification, and to run a development server with BrowserSync.

 # Links